biel4s/Bank-Console/README.md

 ![](https://i.imgur.com/kvzVAvv.png)

 ### Things to do:
-- Make option to log in to different account
+- Make an option to log in to different account
 - Return to menu after choosing an option
 - .